Tropical cyclones in 2018

-Global atmospheric and hydrological conditions
+Global Atmospheric and Hydrological Conditions

-In the Eastern Pacific Ocean, there was an active El Niño.
-This was one of the primary causes for the Eastern Pacific's record activity in 2018.
+In the Pacific Ocean, tropical cyclone activity was enhanced due to the above-average sea surface temperatures and the development of El Niño during the second half of the year.
+The eastern North Pacific experienced one of its active seasons on record, setting records for accumulated cyclone energy (ACE) and major hurricane days.
+Studies have also linked the basin's exceptional activity to warming in the subtropical North Pacific associated with the positive phase of the Pacific Meridional Mode.

 In the North Atlantic Ocean, atmospheric and hydrological conditions were generally unfavorable for tropical cyclogenesis.
 In the tropical Atlantic, sea surface temperatures were cooler than average, characteristic of a negative phase of the Atlantic multidecadal oscillation (AMO).
-Additionally, high quantities of Saharan dust along with stronger than average upper-level wind shear over the tropical Atlantic created an unfavorable atmospheric environment.
+Additionally, high quantities of Saharan dust along with stronger-than-average upper-level wind shear over the tropical Atlantic created an unfavorable atmospheric environment.